Connecticut State Police

-The Connecticut State Police (CSP) is a division of the Connecticut Department of Emergency Services and Public Protection responsible for traffic regulation and law enforcement across the state of Connecticut, especially in areas not served by (or served by smaller) local police departments.
-The CSP currently has 940 troopers as of October 8, 2020 and is headquartered in Middletown, Connecticut.
+The Connecticut State Police (CSP) is the state police and highway patrol of the U.S. state of Connecticut, responsible for statewide traffic regulation and law enforcement, especially in areas not served by (or served by smaller) municipal police.
+It is a division of the Connecticut Department of Emergency Services and Public Protection.
+The CSP currently has about 875 troopers as of June 28, 2022, and is headquartered in Middletown, Connecticut.
 The Connecticut State Police is also responsible for protecting the Governor of Connecticut, Lieutenant Governor of Connecticut, and their families.

 History

 Early history

 The Connecticut State Police was created under House Bill #247 on May 29, 1903.
 Initially, five men, paid three dollars a day, were hired to enforce state liquor and vice laws, making it one of the oldest State Police forces in the nation.
 It was originally composed of five troopers primarily responsible for interdicting the production of moonshine.
 Early troopers traveled the state by railroad until automobile and motorcycle patrols were instituted, and troopers would often spend five to six days working, eating, and sleeping in the barracks constructed around the state.
 By 1924, seven such barracks had been built.
 The organization was heavily militaristic, and its internal culture was similar in this regard to other state police agencies in New England.